StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 In a mathematical context, if we have a translator, , and another translator, the two should be inverses of each other.[22]

 Using CycleGAN, we only need to train one model to freely translate from image set A to image set B and vice versa.[26]
 We will need at least two sets of Discriminators and two Generators to achieve this.[30]
 So it is more memory-intensive than pix2pix[63], more easy to out of memory.[63]
 Since the network is symmetric, CycleGAN also wants the generator F to learn how to synthesize fake source data, x ', that can fool the discriminator, Dx, in the backward cycle.
 Inspired by the better perceptual quality of Least Squares GAN (LSGAN) [73]

+While Pix2Pix works best in supervised contexts, when the target images were made available to add an MSE loss to the GAN objective, more recent solutions removed this constraint.
+This is, for instance, the case of CycleGAN.[91]

 ## DiscoGAN[39]